mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/statements.md

 Instructions:

-- The defined function supported has no `return` statement.
-That means the return value of default functions is None.
+- Functions can support no return value, and no return value means that the default function return value is None.
 - `Construct` function of the outermost network and the inner network function is support kwargs, like:`def construct(**kwargs):`.
 - Mixed use of variable argument and non-variable argument is supported, like:`def function(x, y, *args)` and `def function(x = 1, y = 1, **kwargs)`.